AWSafran/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+`React JS is a JavaScript framework developed by Facebook to help make large webpages more interactive.
+One of the biggest concepts behind React to help make this possible is state and setState(), which is used to store data, and re-render the page whenever it is changed.
+It can do so quickly with the virtual DOM which allows it to only change elements that are affected by any given change in state, rather than the entire page.`

 - [ ] What does it mean to _think_ in react?

+`Thinking in react is the thought process suggested by the developers of react to best make use of the tools it offers.
+It starts by identifying potential components that should be created, and then building a basic framework using those components.
+From there, you can start to add functionality by identifying where you should declare state, what information it needs, and how you need to modify it`

 - [ ] Describe state.

+`State is a class object in React that holds all the data for a given class.
+When changes are made to State, any elements that would be affected are re-rendered, allowing for better reactive UI`

 - [ ] Describe props.

+`Props is an object that holds data from state.
+It is created when a function that accepts props is invoked, and it is passed as an argument for that function`

 ## Project Set Up